Estimating customer lifetime value in the gaming industry using incomplete data

 Original languageEnglish

-Place of PublicationCmabridge, UK
+Place of PublicationCambridge, UK

-PublisherMathematics in Industry REPORTS
+PublisherMathematics in Industry Reports

 Number of pages36